Learning Dense Hand Contact Estimation from Imbalanced Data: Appendix

 \subsection{Details of loss functions}

 \textbf{Smoothness loss.} We penalize spatially isolated or fragmented contact predictions by leveraging the mesh topology of the hand.
 Let $p_v \in [0,1]$ denote the predicted contact probability after the sigmoid for each vertex $v \in V$, and let $\mathbf{A} \in \{0,1\}^{V \times V}$ be a sparse adjacency matrix representing vertex connectivity in the mesh.
 Here, $A_{vu} = 1$ indicates that vertex $u$ is connected to vertex $v$, and $0$ otherwise.
+For numerical stability, we also include self-connections so that each vertex is connected to itself.
 For each vertex $v \in V$, we compute the aggregated contact prediction over its neighbors as:

 and similarly compute the aggregated non-contact prediction as: